pdp10/AstroJournal/README.md

 v0.1

-- creation of Latex code for all your observation
+- creation of LaTeX code for all your observation
 - reading of different tsv files sequentially and ordered by date increasing is supported.
 In this way, you can create an observation log per month or two (keeping the google spreadsheet short), and add the exported tsv file